Jump to main content

 • Preceptors must have adequate time to provide required supervision of the student.

 • For any preceptor having supervisory responsibility for the intern or verification of work completed, Preceptor and Facility forms must be submitted.
-They are available in the Intern Application section.
+They are available in the Application Process.

 • How many preceptors do you need?